 - Handgun or Deadly Weapon Possession/Use

-- Violation of Probation - If you have been given probation instead of going to jail and you believe that you have violated that probation, you might be facing lengthy jail time, depending on what you have done to violate that probation.
+- Violation of Probation - If you have been given probation, and violate the terms of the probation, you might be facing lengthy jail time, depending on what you violation(s) you have committed.

 - Violent Crimes such as Murder